jterral/extensions-telemetry/README.md

 ## 📝 Overview

-This NuGet package provides telemetry capabilities for your applications.
-It allows you to collect, analyze, and visualize telemetry data to gain insights into the performance and usage of your software.
+This NuGet package provides telemetry capabilities for your applications by configuring Serilog with defined parameters.

 ## 📦 Installation